JacobBumgarner/jacobbumgarner/README.md

-I'm a computational biologist working in drug development at BMS.
+I'm a computational biologist at BMS.

 I'm passionate about bioinformatics, open-source software development, digital image processing, and ML/DL.